Executive Director & Senior Popular Educator

 Jeannette's first organizing job in United States was with the Latino Parents Association.
 She then went on to spend four years at the Coalition for Basic Human Needs (CBHN), organizing low-income women to fight for their rights.
 Then, Jeannette went to work for the Women's Institute for Leadership Development (WILD) as the Program Director / Trainer / Organizer.
 Following that, she worked as a Union Organizer for Service Employees International Union (SEIU) Local 254, organizing immigrant workers like herself to find their voice as members of the labor movement.

-In addition to her work with UFE, Jeannette currently serves on the National Executive Board of the United Association for Labor Educators (UALE) representing Community organizations, and is a member of the Expert for Color Network of the Insight Center for Community Economic Development.
+In addition to her work with UFE, Jeannette currently is a member of the Expert for Color Network of the Insight Center for Community Economic Development.
 Jeannette is also an Advisory Board Member of the Center to Support Immigrant Organizing (CSIO).

 Jeannette is the mother of nine children, all currently in the United States.